 'Rio Red' - Sweet red flesh, few seeds.

-easy to peel, a hybrid of grapefruit and pummelo.
+to peel, a hybrid of grapefruit and pomelo.

 Toxic / Danger:

 Possible thorns.
 Grapefruit can interact with many medications, including chemotherapy, making